-A state securities administrator was added as a nonvoting member of the Council through the efforts of Chairman Frank and Reps.
-Paul Kanjorski (D-Penn.) and Dennis Moore (D-Kan.).
-Also, clarifying language was added that the nonvoting members will be included in all Council meetings, proceedings, discussions and deliberations.
+The House-passed bill also would create a Financial Services Oversight Council.
+Through the efforts of Chairman Frank and Reps.
+Paul Kanjorski (D-Penn.) and Dennis Moore (D-Kan.), a state securities regulator would serve as a nonvoting member of the Council.
+Language also was added to clarify that the nonvoting members will be included in all Council meetings, proceedings, discussions and deliberations.
 "The responsibility of identifying and managing systemic risk should not be assigned to a single agency, but instead should be the responsibility of a council comprised of state and federal regulators," Crawford said.
 "Because we are closest to the investing public, state securities regulators are often first to identify new investment frauds and to bring enforcement actions to halt and remedy a wide variety of market-wide investment-related violations."